mitchster21/SP500_Blog/index.md

 - **Tech-led growth:** Technology-oriented sectors dominated year-over-year returns but carried higher volatility.
 - **Concentrated winners:** Gains were driven by a few strong performers rather than a broad market surge.
 - **Hidden variation:** Within each sector, performance dispersion is large and averages can be misleading.
+- **Future investment:** High-growth stocks may offer opportunities but come with elevated risk, requiring careful selection and diversification.
+We can use these insights to inform portfolio construction and risk management strategies.

 ## Resources & Links